Wild camping in Scotland is undoubtedly one of the best ways to get away from the crowds and properly explore Scotland’s stunning scenery.

 Guidelines for Wild Camping in Scotland

-The Scottish Outdoor Access Code, which we have mentioned above, states that it’s completely legal for a smaller group of campers to wild camp in one spot for a short period of time.
+The Scottish Outdoor Access Code, which we have mentioned above, states that it’s legal for a smaller group of campers to wild camp in one spot for a short time.
 And while it’s true that most outdoor enthusiasts often spend only a night in one place, this code allows wild camping in one place for up to three nights.

 Furthermore, the guide advises campers to avoid creating issues for local people, which translates to camping away from buildings, crops, and farm animals.
 You are also supposed to leave no trace of your stay – the spot where your campsite was should look exactly as it looked before you came there.